Multipartite channel assemblages

-We will first show that the difference between the quantum and no-signaling (respectively local) description of multi-partite channel steering can be seen as a result of the difference between the sets of quantum and no-signaling (respectively local) assemblages of Choi matrices \cite{Choi,Jamiol} related to maps forming channel assemblages.
-In particular, this implies that all the above families of channel assemblages form convex sets that in general (as long as $n> 1$) do not coincide.
+We will show that the difference between quantum and no-signaling (or local) description of multipartite channel steering can be seen as a result of the difference between sets of quantum and no-signaling (or local) assemblages of Choi matrices \cite{Choi,Jamiol} related to maps forming channel assemblages.